Screenwriting Blog

 Adios, amigo!

-Or, you can write the foreign dialogue in your given language, but add parentheticals under the character’s name to let the reader know which language that line is meant to be delivered in.
-For example:
+Or, you can write the foreign dialogue in your given language, but use Dialogue Direction to let the reader know which language that line is meant to be delivered in.

 Script Snippet